BrandonNoad/started/README.md

 -   Dysphagia treatment
 -   Patient reported outcome measures

 The application can be used when preparing manuscripts for submission, for critical appraisal and review activities, or during study design.
-Upon completion of the checklist questions, the software will output a report identifying aspects of a manuscript or research study that meet minimum reporting standards as well as aspects where greater detail is needed.
+Upon completion of the checklist questions, the software will output a report of the questions and responses.
 Manuscripts are currently in preparation that will further describe the framework and provide examples of its utilization.

 ## Contributors